charliejuc/pdf2images-multiple/README.md

 	//Do something when convert full pdf file.
 }, chunks)

-//optionaly you can choose the images to convert by page number pdf2images.pdf.convert_pages([0,4,6,7], (err, image_path) => {
+//Optionaly you can choose the pages to convert by page number pdf2images.pdf.convert_pages([0,4,6,7], (err, image_path) => {
 	//Do something when convert every single page.
 }, (err, images_paths) => {
 	//Do something when convert full pdf file.
+})

+//You can convert a single page pdf2images.pdf.convert_page(0, (err, image_path) => {
+	//Do something when convert the page.
 })
 ```